© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman bridge at Piercebridge is a scheduled monument protected by Historic England under reference 1004062.
 View the official record →

-Piercebridge is a Roman bridge spanning the River Tees in County Durham, constructed during the Roman occupation of Britain, likely in the second century AD as part of the infrastructure connecting the fort at Piercebridge to the wider road network.
+Piercebridge Roman Bridge is a substantial stone structure that carried the Roman road known as Dere Street across the River Tees in County Durham.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004062.

 Roman bridge at Piercebridge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004062.